-1. Train your employees in cyber security.
+1. Train your employees in cybersecurity.

 It’s worth it to take some time to educate everyone about how to be smart online.
 You can inform your employees about scams and how to identify suspicious emails and websites.
+Remember the GoogleDocs phishing scam that went around a while back?

 2. Get antivirus and antispyware software for every computer.